1979 WHA playoffs: (1) Edmonton Oilers vs. (3) Winnipeg Jets

 Winnipeg prevailed in the first two games in Edmonton with tight battles.
 11,871 fans watched the first Avco Cup championship game in Edmonton.
 In Game 1, Rich Preston gave them the lead three minutes into Game 1 on his goal before Bill Lesuk gave the Jets a 2–0 lead on his goal eleven minutes later.
 Bill Flett scored for Edmonton with 2:12 remaining in the first period on a shot from the corner that bounced of the heel of Gary Smith's stick and into the net.
 Preston added in a second goal with 3:36 remaining in the third period.
-In Game 2 (with 11,405 attending fans), the Oilers led in the second period on a Dennis Sobchuk goal, but the Jets scored three goals, with Willy Lindström breaking the 2–2 tie with 4:36 remaining in regulation.
+In Game 2 (with 11,405 attending fans), the Oilers led in the second period on a Dennis Sobchuk goal, but the Jets scored three goals, with Willy Lindstrom breaking the 2–2 tie with 4:36 remaining in regulation.
 For the next two games in Winnipeg, the two teams split victories.
 The road team won again with Game 3, now in Winnipeg (with 9,130 attending fans) that saw eight different players score for the Oilers in an 8–3 victory; it was the first time Winnipeg had lost a playoff game since Game 3 of the 1978 WHA Quarterfinals, a streak of 12 games.

 On the day of Game 4, Oilers goaltender Dave Dryden was named the final recipient of the Gordie Howe Trophy for most valuable player in the season.
 Also announced was the First and Second Team honors, which saw the Jets have one player receive honors with Morris Lukowich as Second Team for left wing while Edmonton had Dryden for First Team and four players on the Second Team with Paul Shmyr (D), Dave Langevin (D), Wayne Gretzky (C), and Blair MacDonald (RW).
 Later that day to 10,295 fans in Winnipeg, the two teams each scored a goal in the first period before Oilers took a 2–1 lead into the third period on a goal by Brett Callighen.
 Morris Lukowich tied the game for the Jets nine minutes into the third period on a power-play goal before Lyle Moffat scored the go-ahead goal with 6:26 remaining in the game.

-Now trailing 3–1 in the series, the Oilers returned to Edmonton to a crowd of 13,308 and rocked the Jets early with four goals in the first period on their way to a 10–2 victory, which notably saw Ron Chipperfield score five goals.
+Now trailing 3–1 in the series, the Oilers returned to Edmonton to a crowd of 13,308 and rocked the Jets early with four goals in the first period on their way to a 10–2 victory, which notably saw Ron Chipperfield score five goals while Winnipeg's Terry Ruskowski injured his shoulder.
 Winnipeg took out goaltender Gary Smith 10:45 into the second period for Joe Daley.
 32 total penalties (26 minors) were issued during the game.
 10,195 people saw what would end up being the final WHA game when the Jets played the Oilers in Game 6 on May 20, 1979.
-The Oilers would miss the services of Dennis Sobchuk, who contracted food poisoning when eating a steak sandwich at a Winnipeg restaurant, while Terry Ruskowski returned from his one-game absence with a less sore shoulder for Winnipeg.
+The Oilers would miss the services of Dennis Sobchuk, who contracted food poisoning when eating a steak sandwich at a Winnipeg restaurant, while Ruskowski returned from his one-game absence, later crediting team trainer Bill Bozak for his aid.
 The Jets held court from the get-go, with Willy Lindstrom giving the Jets an early lead two minutes into the game on a goal.
 After being up 2–0 in the first period, the Jets then scored three goals in the span of four minutes to rocket up to a 5–0 lead, with Lyle Moffat having the series-clinching goal at 6:35 in the period.
-Three players led the Jets in goals for the series with four by Rich Preston, Morris Lukowich, and Willy Lindström.
+Three players led the Jets in goals for the series with four by Rich Preston, Morris Lukowich, and Willy Lindstrom.
 This was the first and only time that the Avco World Trophy was won by a team that did not finish first or second for points in the league.
 A parade was held on May 22 in downtown Winnipeg.